Floorp-Projects/Floorp/intl/docs/locale.rst

 ^^^^^^

-The third strategy should be used in cases where no matter what, only one locale can be every used.
+The third strategy should be used in cases where no matter what, only one locale can be ever used.
 Some third-party APIs don't support fallback and it doesn't make sense to continue resolving after finding the first locale.

 It is still advised to continue using this API as a fallback chain list, just in